JesseAldridge/simplejump/README.md

 on the number of times you've accessed the directory, how recently you've accessed it, and other factors.

-You can add a number to your query to jump to the nth result.

-Example:

-    $ z d
-    $ pwd
-    /Users/jessealdridge/Desktop
-    $ z d 2
-    $ pwd
-    /Users/jessealdridge/Dropbox

 This project is mostly a clone of z (https://github.com/rupa/z).